matheus-g-a/python-challenge/README.md

 ## Usage

-This project shoulb the executed by VS code or similar software.
+This project should be executed by VS code or similar software.

 ---